storj/storj/docs/blueprints/sparse-order-storage.md

 each node will keep track of its own sparse Merkle tree for that window.
-Windows have a defined expiration time for new submissions based on the window id, but the window state per node will be kept in the Satellite database instead of the bandwidth rollups table.
-The Satellite will only keep a Merkle root per node per window.
+Windows have a defined expiration time for new submissions based on the window id, but the window state per node will be kept in the Satellite database instead of the storage node bandwidth rollups table.
+The Satellite will only keep a Merkle root per node per window, bandwidth totals per node per window, and the existing bucket bandwidth rollups table.

 When a Storage Node wants to submit Orders, it will submit:
  1. The signed output of the previous state of that node's window from the